 The tax credit rate is 15% for medical expenses paid up to KRW 7 million, but only if they exceed 3% of total employment income.
 However, medical expenses paid for taxpayers aged 65 or older, or the handicapped, are not subject to the KRW 7 million limit for the tax credit.

 The tax credit rate is 12% for the pension premium paid up to KRW 7 million per annum.
 However, the tax credit rate becomes 15% for the taxpayer whose income is less than KRW 40 million per annum.

 Mortgage interest deduction

 A deduction for housing and long-term mortgage interest is available to wage earners who do not own a home, or who own only a house of a certain size, and who have subscribed to a particular savings program for home ownership.

 There are other itemised deductions available under the Special Tax Treatment Control Law.
 A taxpayer also must submit supporting documents to claim the following deduction:

-- A deduction for expenditures paid by credit cards, cash receipts, debit cards or check cards up to certain limit depending on the nature of expenses and level of employment income.
+- A deduction for expenditures paid by credit cards, cash receipts, debit cards, or check cards up to a certain limit depending on the nature of expenses and level of employment income.

 Korean tax law provides all resident taxpayers with the following standard personal deductions from individual taxable income.